dYdX vs Jupiter 2026: Fees & Volume

 Feature Comparison

-dYdX and Jupiter Perps are at opposite ends of decentralized perp design. dYdX is a full trading platform with an on-chain order book, 180+ markets, advanced order types, and governance staking, built for experienced traders who want the most complete feature set.
-Jupiter Perps is deliberately minimal: 10 markets, oracle-priced execution, no order book, integrated into Solana's largest DEX aggregator.
-It targets DeFi users who want quick, simple perp exposure without a learning curve.
+dYdX and Jupiter Perps sit at opposite ends of on-chain perp design. dYdX is a full trading platform with an on-chain order book, 180+ markets, advanced order types, and governance staking.
+It is built for active traders who want the most complete feature set.
+Jupiter Perps is deliberately simple: 10 markets, oracle-priced fills, no order book, built into Solana's largest DEX swap tool.
+It targets DeFi users who want quick, easy perp exposure without a learning curve.

-The execution models are completely different.
+The fill models are completely different.
 On dYdX, every trade matches against the order book.
-A market buy fills against resting limit sell orders, and the execution price depends on order book depth.
-Large orders may cross multiple price levels, incurring slippage.
-Limit orders execute at exact prices when the book reaches them.
-Stop-loss, trailing stop, and take-profit orders are all supported natively.
-On Jupiter Perps, every trade executes at the Pyth Network oracle price — there is no book to walk through, no slippage to worry about, and no price impact for any standard-sized position.
-It is dead simple: connect wallet, choose pair, set leverage, click long or short.
-No order routing, time-in-force, or post-only settings to configure.
+A market buy fills against resting limit sell orders.
+Fill price depends on book depth.
+Large orders may cross multiple price levels, causing slippage.
+Limit, stop-loss, trailing stop, and take-profit orders are all native.
+On Jupiter Perps, every trade fills at the Pyth Network oracle price.
+There is no book, no slippage, and no price impact for standard-sized positions.
+It is simple: connect wallet, choose pair, set leverage, click long or short.
+No order routing or time-in-force settings needed.

 Fees favor dYdX for frequent traders. dYdX charges 1 bps maker / 5 bps taker at base tier, scaling down with volume.
 Jupiter charges 6 bps per trade (open and close) plus an hourly borrow fee.
-For a $50,000 position held for one hour and closed, the dYdX taker cost is $50 roundtrip, while Jupiter costs $60 in open/close fees plus whatever borrow fee accrues.
-The gap widens with volume-based tier discounts on dYdX.
-For a casual trader making one trade per week, the fee difference is small.
-For anyone trading daily, dYdX is meaningfully cheaper.
+For a $50,000 position held one hour and closed, the dYdX taker cost is $50 roundtrip.
+Jupiter costs $60 in open/close fees plus accrued borrow.
+The gap grows with volume-based tier discounts on dYdX.
+For a casual trader doing one trade per week, the difference is small.
+For daily traders, dYdX is noticeably cheaper.

-Ongoing position costs follow different models. dYdX uses standard perp funding rates — longs pay shorts or vice versa, with the rate fluctuating based on the premium/discount of perp price versus spot.
-During calm markets, funding can be near zero or even pay you to hold a position.
-Jupiter charges a continuous borrow fee based on JLP pool utilization — always positive, typically 0.005-0.015% per hour.
-For a BTC long held for 48 hours during a quiet market, the dYdX carrying cost might be nearly zero while Jupiter accumulates 0.24-0.72% in borrow fees.
-During strongly trending markets, dYdX funding can spike higher than Jupiter's borrow rate, but this is less common.
+Ongoing position costs follow different models. dYdX uses standard perp funding rates — longs pay shorts or vice versa, based on the premium/discount of perp price versus spot.
+In calm markets, funding can be near zero or even pay you to hold a position.
+Jupiter charges a continuous borrow fee based on JLP pool use.
+This fee is always positive, typically 0.005-0.015% per hour.
+For a BTC long held 48 hours during a quiet market, the dYdX cost might be nearly zero while Jupiter builds up 0.24-0.72% in borrow fees.
+During strong trends, dYdX funding can spike above Jupiter's borrow rate, but this is less common.

-Market coverage is the biggest gap. dYdX lists 180+ perpetual markets — every major crypto asset, DeFi tokens, memecoins, and some synthetic non-crypto markets.
-Jupiter Perps lists roughly 10 markets focused on BTC, ETH, SOL, and a handful of other large-caps.
-Jupiter concentrates all JLP pool liquidity across few markets for maximum capital efficiency and strong LP yields, while dYdX spreads MegaVault liquidity across many markets with thinner coverage on less popular pairs.
+Market coverage is the biggest gap. dYdX lists 180+ perp markets — major crypto, DeFi tokens, memecoins, and some synthetic non-crypto markets.
+Jupiter Perps lists roughly 10 markets focused on BTC, ETH, SOL, and a few other large-caps.
+Jupiter focuses JLP pool capital across fewer markets for better pool use and LP yields. dYdX spreads MegaVault depth across many markets, with thinner coverage on less popular pairs.
 If you want to trade DOGE, AVAX, ARB, or WIF perps, dYdX has them and Jupiter does not.

-Capital efficiency and margin differ. dYdX supports cross-margin (entire account balance backs all positions) with up to 100x leverage on major pairs.
-The subaccount system lets traders isolate risk across multiple strategies within the same account.
-You could run a conservative hedge in one subaccount and a high-leverage directional bet in another.
-Jupiter supports up to 100x on BTC/ETH/SOL but operates with a simpler margin model and no subaccounts.
-For multi-strategy traders, dYdX's account architecture is substantially more capable.
+Margin and account design differ too. dYdX supports cross-margin — the full account balance backs all open positions — with up to 100x leverage on major pairs.
+The subaccount system lets traders isolate risk across multiple strategies.
+You could run a conservative hedge in one subaccount and a high-leverage bet in another.
+Jupiter supports up to 100x on BTC/ETH/SOL but uses a simpler margin model with no subaccounts.
+For multi-strategy traders, dYdX's account structure is far more capable.

 Jupiter's value comes from its ecosystem.
-Jupiter Perps exists within Solana's largest DeFi hub.
-Users can swap tokens, set DCA orders, use limit orders on spot markets, and access Jupiter's launchpad, all from the same interface.
-Capital stays on Solana with no bridging required.
-Any SPL token works as collateral, automatically converted via Jupiter's aggregator. dYdX requires bridging to its Cosmos chain, which adds a few minutes of setup and keeps funds isolated from other DeFi protocols.
-For Solana-native DeFi users, Jupiter's integration eliminates all friction.
+Jupiter Perps lives within Solana's largest DeFi hub.
+Users can swap tokens, set DCA orders, use spot limit orders, and access Jupiter's launchpad — all from one interface.
+Capital stays on Solana with no bridging.
+Any SPL token works as collateral, auto-converted via Jupiter's swap tool. dYdX requires bridging to its Cosmos chain, which takes a few minutes and keeps funds away from other DeFi apps.
+For Solana-native users, Jupiter removes all friction.

-Security records differ mostly by age. dYdX has operated since August 2021 through the bear market, multiple exchange collapses, and numerous volatility events.
-Audits by Trail of Bits, PeckShield, and Informal Systems cover the Cosmos chain.
-Jupiter Perps launched in January 2024 and has been audited by OtterSec and Offside Labs.
-Both have clean records, but dYdX has three more years of production evidence.
-The dYdX governance system (DYDX token staking, fee distribution, on-chain voting) adds an additional layer of community oversight that Jupiter's platform does not have.
+Security records differ mainly by age. dYdX has run since August 2021 through the bear market, multiple exchange collapses, and many volatile events.
+Trail of Bits, PeckShield, and Informal Systems have audited the Cosmos chain.
+Jupiter Perps launched in January 2024 with audits from OtterSec and Offside Labs.
+Both have clean records, but dYdX has three more years of evidence.
+The dYdX governance system — DYDX token staking, fee distribution, on-chain voting — adds community oversight that Jupiter does not have.

 Verdict